Mr. Alfred Grasso

 Board Member Since 2006

-Before joining MITRE, Mr. Grasso was with ARINC Research Corporation and with the Westinghouse Electric Corporation.
-He holds a bachelor's degree in electrical engineering from the University of Massachusetts, Amherst, and a master's degree in computer science from Worcester Polytechnic Institute.
+Mr. Grasso holds a bachelor's degree in electrical engineering from the University of Massachusetts Amherst and a master's degree in computer science from Worcester Polytechnic Institute.
 He is a graduate of the Program for Management Development at Harvard Business School.

 Mr. Grasso and his wife, Michele, live in Oakton, Va., and have three daughters, Alessandra, Lindsay, and Stephanie.